 Yes!
 If you are:

-- 18 years or older on Election Day
+- Be 18 years of age on Election Day;

 How Do I Register?